Sarerrdy/ToDo_App/README.md

 # ToDo_App

-Simple CRUD app buid on Flask
+Simple CRUD app buid on Flask and Scss and SQLAlchemy

+Have fun Generating, updatating and deleting a simple todo app!!